Arrival (film): Music and soundtrack

 Jóhann Jóhannsson began writing the score as the shooting started, drawing on the screenplay and concept art for inspiration.
 He developed one of the main themes in the first week using vocals and experimental piano loops.
 The original soundtrack was released by Deutsche Grammophon on November 11, 2016.

-Max Richter's pre-existing piece "On the Nature of Daylight" is featured in the film's opening and closing scenes.
-Due to the prominent use of Richter's music, which had also featured in Martin Scorsese's film Shutter Island, Jóhannsson's score was deemed ineligible for the Academy Award for Best Original Score, the rationale being that voters would be influenced by the use of pre-existing music when judging the merits of the score.
+Max Richter's preexisting piece "On the Nature of Daylight" is featured in the film's opening and closing scenes.
+Due to the prominent use of Richter's music, which had also featured in Martin Scorsese's film Shutter Island, Jóhann's score was deemed ineligible for the Academy Award for Best Original Score, the rationale being that voters would be influenced by the use of preexisting music when judging its merits.

-Release
+Marketing and release

 A teaser trailer was released in August 2016, followed the next week by the first official trailer.
 Paramount Pictures released a series of promotional posters, with one showing a UFO hovering above a Hong Kong skyline that included Shanghai's Oriental Pearl Tower.
 The inaccuracy angered Hong Kong social media users.
 The posters were withdrawn and a statement attributed the inaccuracy to a third-party vendor.

-In May 2014, while titled Story of Your Life, Paramount acquired the US and Canadian distribution rights.
-Shortly after, Sony Pictures Releasing International and Stage 6 Films acquired some international distribution rights, while Entertainment One acquired the UK distribution rights and Roadshow Films acquired Australian distribution rights.
-Spentzos Films acquired distribution rights for Greece, Reliance Entertainment for India (ultimately it was MVP Entertainment that released it there), Lev Cinemas for Israel, Italia Films for the UAE, and Chantier Films for Turkey.
+In May 2014, while titled Story of Your Life, Paramount Pictures acquired US, Canadian and Chinese distribution rights.
+Shortly after, Sony Pictures Worldwide Acquisitions acquired international distribution rights excluding the UK, Australia, China, Greece, India, the Middle East, Turkey and Israel.
+Entertainment One acquired UK distribution rights while Roadshow Films acquired Australian distribution rights, Reliance Entertainment for India (ultimately it was MVP Entertainment that released it there), Lev Cinemas for Israel, Italia Film for the Middle East, Turkey and Greece, licensing rights to Chantier Films for Turkey and Spentzos Films for Greece.
 The film had its world premiere at the Venice Film Festival on September 1, 2016.
 It also screened at the Toronto International Film Festival, the Telluride Film Festival, and the BFI London Film Festival.
 The film was released on November 11, 2016.